Main Content Section

 - Satisfactory background check (performed by our office)

-- Satisfactory completion of AHA-BLS Providers CPR
+- Satisfactory completion of AHA-BLS Providers CPR (taught by our office)

 - Health evaluation form completed by a physician or nurse practitioner indicating satisfactory health

 - Proof of current immunizations including, but not limited to Hepatitis B vaccination series, MMR vaccination series, Tdap booster, Varicella immunity, and a negative 2-step TB skin test (both TB injections must be done and read within a 21 day period; unless the student has had a negative TB skin test within the last 12 months, then just a 1-step TB skin test is required)